lstevison/great-ape-recombination/README.txt

-The files in this repository are part of the GARMaps project (GAR = Great Ape Recombination).
+The files in this repository are part of the GARMaps project (GAR = Great Ape Recombination Maps).

 Organization:
 Pipeline